-The factory will allow Navesta to export its pharmaceutical products to markets globally, contributing to the country’s economic development.
+The factory will allow Navesta to export its pharmaceutical products to markets worldwide, contributing to the country’s economic development.
 It will also support the Government of Sri Lanka’s aim to achieve self-sufficiency in the pharmaceutical industry by 2020.

 Located in the Kalutara district, Navesta’s new factory has a total floor area of 40,000ft².

-The plant is designed to comply with good manufacturing practice (GMP) standards set by the EU and the Pharmaceutical Inspection Cooperation Scheme (PIC/S).
+The plant is designed to comply with good manufacturing practice (GMP) standards set out by the EU and the Pharmaceutical Inspection Cooperation Scheme (PIC/S).

 The interior of the factory features cleanroom panels built with pre-coated galvanised iron to provide protection from external contaminants.

-The facility is also fitted with environmentally sustainable features including energy efficient lighting and comprehensive waste water treatment systems.
+The facility is also fitted with environmentally sustainable features, including energy-efficient lighting and comprehensive waste water treatment systems.

 The plant also incorporates a Grade A and Grade B microbiology laboratory, which helps develop comprehensive advanced in-house testing methods.

-The company’s products include Ticarcillin-clavulanic, Piperacillin-tazobactam, Co-amoxiclav, Flucloxacillin, Cloxacillin, Ampicillin, Benzathine penicillin, Fortified Procaine Penicillin, and Benzylpenicillin.
+The company’s products include Ticarcillin-clavulanic, Piperacillin-tazobactam, Co-amoxiclav, Flucloxacillin, Cloxacillin, Ampicillin, Benzathine penicillin, Fortified Procaine Penicillin and Benzylpenicillin.